-- Place your index on the 2nd fret and pick only the high D string.
+- Then, place your index on the 2nd fret and pick only the high D string

 Congratulations!
 You just played a major scale in open D tuning!
 I know you were just going up and down the neck, rather than across the neck, but what if I told you there’s a way to make this scale a more musical exercise?

 Fortunately, there is!